 4. Use your hands

 What I noticed from all the speakers at this venue is that they all used their hands extensively.
-Most of the time the gestures are open and palms are facing the audience.
+Most of the time the gestures are open, and palms are facing the audience.
 This simple gesture lets people know that you are open and they become more susceptible to your speech.
 Use body language to your advantage and lead your audience with you to your point.

 5. Forget little details

 When people are listening, they want to hear your point.
-Going into too many little details and examples might feel like a good idea to prove your point but it can be a waste of valuable speaking time.
+Going into too many little details and examples might feel like a good idea to prove your point, but it can be a waste of valuable speaking time.
 There is a very short attention span that you can capture during your speech and you need to make sure that you deliver your main point fast.

 6. Finish strong

 I was surprised to hear myself speaking so comfortably after believing for so many years that I will never have to speak again in front of an audience.
 But hearing myself saying my point and the end and finishing with “and… that’s it” was cringeworthy.
-I realised that last words really matter and they will echo in people’s minds for a long time when they remember you and your speech.
+I realized that last words matter and they would echo in people’s minds for a long time when they remember you and your speech.
 So if you have a strong point or a strong sentence that you want to use – use it at the end.
 Don’t end with the dreadful “and” as if there is another important thing to say and then say “that’s it… yeah” after an uncomfortable pause.

 7. Significance Achieved